Solutions for Authors

 Book Proposal Requirements

-Please begin with an abstract of your book.
-Your abstract should state what the subject is; who the audience is, why your topic is important and how the reader will benefit (think back cover marketing copy).
+Please begin with description of your book.
+Your description should state what the subject is; who the audience is, why your topic is important and how the reader will benefit (think back cover marketing copy).
 This should not exceed half a page.
-If you find yourself deliberating about whether your abstract should offer sizzle or substance, we strongly encourage the latter.
+If you find yourself deliberating about whether your description should offer sizzle or substance, we strongly encourage the latter.
 Most important is your statement of what the book is intended to do, how it will do it, and how the reader will benefit from it.

 Key Word Sampling